 Black eye is a phrase used to describe bruising around the eye due to an injury to the face or the head.
-Blood and other fluid collects in the space around the eye, causing swelling and dark bruising in the tissue.
+Blood and other fluids collect in the space around the eye, causing swelling and dark bruising in the tissue.

 When there is trauma or injury to the face, the skin around the eye — which is very loose — is one of the first places to swell as fluid builds up.
 Although the name "black eye" would indicate otherwise, the eye itself is usually not injured.
 Many black eyes heal on their own in a few days.